 So on to the job search (cue a rollercoaster of feelings).
 Hands up if you have started looking for a job to suit your circumstances, only to come away feeling disheartened at the lack of flexible jobs available?
-Or worse… you thought it would be too difficult to ask for flexibility from a full time role?
+Or worse… you thought it would be too difficult to ask for flexibility from a full-time role?
 We’re guessing there are a few of you!
 What if we told you, you were looking in the wrong place?

 So what do we mean by ‘flex up’ your job search?

 There are lots of job boards and recruitment agencies that specialise in flexible working opportunities.
 Start your search by focusing on them.
 Get a sense of the type of work out there, the pay offered and who’s hiring.
-To make it easy, we’ve added a listed of the some of the ones we love!
+To make it easy, we’ve added a list of some of the ones we love!

 Flexible working recruitment job boards